-After providing an overview of the ways in which migrant memory can be interrogated, and an introduction to the specificities of the migration experience of Hull and the history of the Italian immigrant presence in the city, the article focuses on the stories and memories of members of this community, which we have collected through face-to-face interviews.3 As we will demonstrate, we seek to read these memories in light of frameworks drawn from theories around the autonomy of migration, as a means of engaging with the politics of belonging, and valuing hybrid identities.
-In particular, we adopt the lens of postmemory, that 'structure of inter- and trans-generational transmission of traumatic knowledge and experience' (Hirsch 2008, 106), and trans-memory, which highlights specifically the 'transferal, transitional and translational' aspects of the migrant experience (Bedingfield 2004, 334).
-What emerges from these stories is that ethnicity was not always perceived as a form of social capital,4 but as something to be ashamed of.
-However, whilst the children of the first generation migrants often sought to conceal their Italian origins and played down the impact that their family background had on their upbringing, a strong sense of italianità resurfaces in the third and fourth generations, even despite the lack of direct experience of Italy and an inability to speak Italian.
-Many of these interviewees display multiple identities, a strong sense of belonging to the environment in which they grew up, but also a great pride in their Italian origins and in the way their ancestors contributed to Hull.
+This article provides an overview of the ways in which migrant memory can be interrogated, introducing the specificities of the migration experience of Hull and the Italian immigrant presence in the city.
+It then focuses on the stories and memories of members of this community, which we have collected through face-to-face interviews.3 As we will demonstrate, we seek to read these memories in light of theories around the autonomy of migration as a means of engaging with the politics of belonging and valuing hybrid identities.
+In particular, we adopt the lens of postmemory, that "structure of inter- and trans-generational transmission of traumatic knowledge and experience" (Hirsch 2008, 106), and trans-memory, which highlights specifically the "transferal, transitional and translational" aspects of the migrant experience (Bedingfield 2004, 334).
+What emerges from these stories is that ethnicity (understood here as "socio-cultural factors such as shared histories, memories, myths, customs, sentiments and values" [Goulbourne and Solomos 2003, 330]) was not always perceived as a form of social capital (understood here as those ties and values at the core of any community), but as something to be ashamed of.
+However, while the children of the first-generation migrants often sought to conceal their Italian origins and played down the impact that their family background had on their upbringing, a strong sense of italianità resurfaces in the third and fourth generations, even despite the lack of direct experience of Italy and an inability to speak Italian.
+Many of these interviewees display multiple identities: a strong sense of belonging to the environment in which they grew up, but also a great pride in their Italian origins and in the way their ancestors contributed to Hull.